LIWEIDENG0830/LIWEIDENG0830.github.io/_pages/about.md

   - Information and Computing Science, School of Mathematics
 - *2018.09 - 2021.06*, University of Electronic Science and Technology of China, Master
   - Computer Technology, School of Computer Science and Engineering
-- *2021.09 - present*, University of Electronic Science and Technology of China, Ph.D.
+- *2021.09 - 2025.06*, University of Electronic Science and Technology of China, Ph.D.
   - Computer Science and Technology, School of Computer Science and Engineering

 # 💻 Internships